 4. Start Small

-It might be tempting to quit your day job but unless you are independently wealthy, you’ll probably need to keep working while you get your small farm going.
+It might be tempting to quit your day job and start living off the land.
+However, unless you are independently wealthy, you’ll probably need to keep working while you get your small farm going.

 So, just start small.